LouisBarranqueiro/reapop/README.md

 ## Integration

-* Render this component at the root of your web application to avoid position conflicts.
+Render this component at the root of your web application to avoid position conflicts.

-**Example:**

 ``` js
 import React, {Component} from 'react';